phillip0150/LIRI/README.md

 Ever wish you could type to siri?
 Well now you can with LIRI.
 LIRI is a *Language Interpretation and Recognition Interface*.
 What LIRI can do is give you search results based on a command.
-LIRI can
-> search spotify songs, search events that an artist is performing at, search for a movie, and finally answering commands in a text file.
+LIRI can search spotify songs, search events that an artist is performing at, search for a movie, and finally answering commands in a text file.

+I think you should use an
+`<addr>` element here instead.